Balli Kombëtar: Montenegro and Sandžak region

 Parts of Montenegro and the Sandžak were annexed into Albania in 1941.
 The cities included Bijelo Polje, Tutin, Plav, Gusinje, Rozaje and Ulcinj.
 Some of the Yugoslav Muslims that lived in these regions sided with the Albanians.
-Acif Hadziahmetovic, former mayor of Novi Pazar and member of Nexhip Draga's party, and Ballist forces under Shaban Polluzha successfully repelled the combined Chetnik-Yugoslav Partisan forces back from Novi Pazar, and crushed their stronghold in Banja.
 Novi Pazar remained under the control of Acif Hadziahmetovic who was a member of the nationalist Balli Kombëtar movement, right up until December 1944.
 During this time the region between Ballist held Novi Pazar and Chetnik controlled Raška, witnessed constant fighting between the Albanians, Yugoslav Muslims and Serbs in the narrow valley that separates the two towns.

 Greece

 Balli Kombëtar was also active in northwestern Greece, in particular in a region referred to by Albanians as Chameria.
 Administration of the Thesprotia prefecture was handed over to the Albanians, although this region was not officially annexed into the Albanian kingdom.
 The "Balli Kombëtar Çam" (Cham National Front), founded in 1943 by Nuri Dino, received full German support since they were willing to fight both Albanian and Greek Communist Partisans.
-These units were used in anti-partisan operations in Greece codenamed Augustus.
+These units were used in anti-Partisan operations in Greece codenamed Augustus.
 By the time Operation Augustus ended, a larger number Chams were recruited for armed support.
 Their support was appreciated by the Germans: Lt Colonel Josef Remold remarked that "with their knowledge of the surrounding area, they have proved their value in the scouting missions".
 On several occasions, these scouting missions engaged EDES units in combat.
 On 27 September (1943), combined German and Cham forces launched large scale operation in villages north of Paramythia: Eleftherochori, Seliani, Semelika, Aghios Nikolaos.
 In this operation the Cham contingent numbered 150 men, and, according to German Major Stöckert, "performed very well".

 Atrocities

 Under the idea of creating a racially pure Greater Albania, the Balli Kombëtar enacted campaigns of terror against Serb civilians in Kosovo and Montenegro..
 Following the founding of the Second League of Prizren, the Balli Kombëtar combined with the SS Skanderbeg division massacred thousands of Serbs and expelled between 10,000 and 100,000 Serb civilians from the region.
 In October 1943 during a large-scale German offensive in southern Albania, the Balli Kombëtar in conjunction with German troops attacked Greek villages and committed numerous atrocities including burning villages and executing civilians.

-Between 1941 and 1944, 20.000 ca. Macedonians due to Ballistic atrocities, fled from Western Macedonia, especially from Reka and Tetovo region, to Skopje and Bitola, then Bulgaria.
+Between 1941 and 1944, 20.000 ca. Macedonians due to Ballist atrocities, fled from Western Macedonia, especially from Reka and Tetovo region, to Skopje and Bitola, then Bulgaria.